The Peter Jaffe Lectures on Ending Domestic Violence

 2021 Lecture

-The Centre for Research & Education on Violence Against Women & Children launched a lecture series in 2021 to honour Dr. Peter Jaffe, a psychologist and professor emeritus at the Faculty of Education.
-To date we have hosted two lectures (2021 and 2022).
+The Centre for Research & Education on Violence Against Women & Children launched a lecture series to honour Peter Jaffe, a psychologist and professor emeritus at the Faculty of Education.
+Dr. Jaffe was a founding partner in the creation of the Centre for Research & Education on Violence Against Women & Children in 1992 and was the Academic Director from 2005-2021.

 Stay up-to-date on lecture announcements and CREVAWC news.